Book Now

 The benefits of starting early your MLD Post plastic surgery are many, not only reduce pain, swelling, and minimizes bruising, but decrease the risk of developing fibrosis considerably when you receive a Manual Lymphatic Drainage.

-• The inflammatory phase of recovery is sped up, therefore the patients heal substantially faster
+• The inflammatory phase of recovery is sped up,

-• Scar tissue is laid down evenly
+• The Scar tissue is laid down evenly.

 • Smooth, even results are achieved and attained more quickly